Deezzir/MusicVis/README.md

 - `F5`: Reload Plugin (only works if `HOTRELOAD` is set to `1`)
 - `F | F11`: Toggle fullscreen
 - `Delete`: Remove a track that is been hovered
+- You can change the order of tracks by hovering on a track and dragging it up or down